steveiliop56/steveiliop56.github.io/src/content/posts/raspberrypi-network-boot.md

 `echo "/srv/nfs/pi4-1 *(rw,sync,no_subtree_check,no_root_squash)" | tee -a /etc/exports`

+> [!NOTE]
-> Note ✏️: You can replace the asterisk (`*`) with the IP that your router gives to your pi so only this pi can access this filesystem.
+> You can replace the asterisk (`*`) with the IP that your router gives to your pi so only this pi can access this filesystem.
 To get your pi’s IP, hook it up without an SD card to a monitor with an ethernet cable attached and look for `YI_ADDR`

 Finally we need to restart all services to detect the new files: